davestj/ternary-fission-reactor/docs/media.streaming.md

 The daemon can optionally stream audio or video content to an Icecast server using the `ices2` utility.
 Enable streaming by setting the following configuration fields:

 ```
+web_root = web
 media_streaming_enabled = true
 media_root = /path/to/media
 icecast_mount = /stream
 ```

+These options are available in version `2.0.0-rc1` and later.

 ## Preparing Playlists